This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Check out this visual to help further explain it:

-If your key light was an f/8.0 and your fill light was an f/4.0 then your contrast ratio would be 4:1.
-The key light has twice the amount of light and it’s two stops higher.
+If your key light was an f/8.0 and your fill light was an f/4.0, then your contrast ratio would be 4:1.
+The key light has twice the amount of light, and it’s two stops higher.

 Why two stops higher?
 Because the stops start from f/1.4, f/2.0, f/2.8, f/4.0, f/5.6, f/8.0 f/11, f/16, f/22, and lastly f/32.
-All stops in-betweens are fractions of a whole stop.
+All stops in between are fractions of a whole stop.

-So, if your key light was f/8.0 and the fill was f/5.6 the contrast would be 2:1!
-It’s just one stop, and multiples the amount of light by two.
+So, if your key light was f/8.0 and the fill was f/5.6, the contrast would be 2:1!
+It’s just one stop and multiples the amount of light by two.
 That’s how you easily measure fill lights.

 What is the Difference between Key Light and Fill Light?

 Maybe start with the reason for their existence, i.e., their purpose.
-The purpose of the key light is to essentially be the main source of light for a shot.
+The purpose of the key light is to be the main source of light for a shot.

 On the other side, the fill light is a complementary source of light that fills in the shadows and decreases the contrast.